elementor/elementor-developers-docs/src/controls/conditional-display.md

 ],
 ```

-Check if the term contains some value:
+Below is an example of checking if the term contains a value:

 ```php
 'conditions' => [